DroidDarwin/DarwinData/README.md

 ProjectData
 ===========

-SQLite Updates from project source code.
-This is updated on a nightly basis.

-The SQLite DB contains information from each analyzed .apk file including data from:
+The "EvolutionOfAndroidApplications.sqlite" SQLite DB contains information from each analyzed .apk file from GooglePlay including data from:
 - GooglePlay:
   -   User Rating
   -   Number of Downloads